dumbmatter/backboard/README.md

         }

         if (upgradeDB.oldVersion <= 1) {
-            // You can use upgradeDB and tx like normal db and tx instances described below
-            // tx is readwrite on all object stores and will commit when the upgrade is complete return tx.players
+            // You can use upgradeDB like a normal db described below, except all operations automatically happen in one transaction that commits when the upgrade is complete return upgradeDB.players
                 .iterate(player => {
                     player.foo = 'updated';
                     return player;